Plus-1000/Reconstruct-missing-areas-in-a-point-cloud-face/README.md

-# Use polynomial fitting to reconstruct missing areas in a point cloud face, with ChatGPT coding assistance.
+# Use polynomial fitting to reconstruct missing areas in a point cloud face with coding assistance from ChatGPT

 ## About "polynomial fitting"
 Please refer to this link for how to build a formula from points: